What are anticoagulant rodenticides?

 What is anticoagulant rodenticide poisoning?

-Anticoagulant rodenticide poisoning occurs when a cat ingests rodenticide.
-This usually occurs when the poison is placed in and around buildings without protective bait stations, allowing access to the poison by cats and other non-target animals.
+Anticoagulant rodenticide poisoning occurs when a dog ingests rodenticide.
+This usually occurs when the poison is placed in and around buildings without protective bait stations, allowing access to the poison by dogs and other non-target animals.
 Poisoning after eating rodents killed by the rodenticide is called secondary or relay poisoning.
-This can occur but is rare because a cat would need to eat many rodents that died from the poison.
-Outdoor cats or cats living on farms/stables/vineyards that use rodenticides are at higher risk for secondary poisoning, especially if they subsist on a diet of rodents.
+This can occur but is rare because a dog would need to eat many rodents that died from the poison.

 How does poisoning occur?

-Anticoagulant rodenticides cause excessive bleeding by interfering with vitamin K1 recycling in the body.
-Vitamin K1 is needed for the body to make certain clotting factors which enable blood to clot and help to control bleeding.
-By preventing vitamin K1 recycling, anticoagulant rodenticides decrease vitamin K1 to levels that are too low to produce the needed clotting factors.
-Since the clotting factors can not be produced, the body can no longer form clots needed to keep blood within its vessels and uncontrolled bleeding may occur.
+Anticoagulant rodenticides causes excessive bleeding by interfering with vitamin K1 recycling in the body.
+Vitamin K1 is needed for the body to make certain clotting factors which enable blood to clot and help control bleeding.
+By preventing vitamin K1 recycling, anticoagulant rodenticides decreases vitamin K1 to levels that are too low to produce the needed clotting factors.
+Since the clotting factors cannot be produced, the body can no longer form clots needed to keep blood within its vessels and uncontrolled bleeding may occur.

 What are the clinical signs of anticoagulant rodenticide poisoning?

-Initially, cats do not show signs of anticoagulant rodenticide poisoning.
+Initially, dogs do not show signs of anticoagulant poisoning.
 After ingesting this type of bait, it takes 1-2 days for vitamin K1 and clotting factors in the body to be used up.
 Next, it takes 3-7 days before signs of poisoning occur due to blood loss.
 Bleeding is not always obvious as it often occurs inside the abdomen, chest, lungs, joints, and gastrointestinal tract.
-In some cases, bleeding may be visible from the mouth, nose, or even ears.
+In some cases, bleeding may be visible such as from the mouth or nose.

 Signs of internal bleeding may include weakness, depression, increased respiratory rate, difficulty breathing, coughing (which may produce blood), pale gums, lack of appetite, enlarged abdomen, vomiting, bloody or dark tarry stools, swelling or pain in the joints and bruising.
-If bleeding occurs within the brain or spinal cord, cats may have neurologic signs.
+If bleeding happens within the brain or spinal cord, dogs may have neurologic signs.
 If bleeding is not recognized and treated, death may occur.

 If you suspect your pet ingested an anticoagulant rodenticide, it is important to contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 right away to help determine the risk of poisoning to your pet.